Atlanticism

-Atlanticism, also known as Transatlanticism or North Atlanticism, is the ideology which advocates a close alliance between nations in Northern America (the United States and Canada) and in Europe on political, economic, and defense issues.
+Atlanticism, also known as North Atlanticism or Transatlanticism, is the ideology that advocates a close alliance between nations in Northern America (the United States and Canada) and in Europe on political, economic, and defense issues.
 The term derives from the North Atlantic Ocean, which is bordered by North America and Europe.
 It is a geopolitical ideology in the same regard as Eurasianism or Gulfism.

 The term can be used in a more specific way to refer to support for North Atlantic military alliances against the Soviet Union, or in a more expansive way to imply broader cooperation, perceived deeply shared values, a merging of diplomatic cultures, as well as a sense of community and some degree of integration between North America and Europe.
 In practice, the philosophy of Atlanticism encourages active North American, particularly American, engagement in Europe and close cooperation between states on both sides of the ocean.
-Atlanticism manifested itself most strongly during the Second World War and in its aftermath, the Cold War, through the establishment of various Euro-Atlantic institutions, most importantly NATO and the Marshall Plan, with the purpose being to maintain or increase the security and prosperity of the participating countries during the Cold War and protect liberal democracy.
+Atlanticism manifested itself most strongly during World War II and in its aftermath, the Cold War, through the establishment of various Euro-Atlantic institutions, most importantly the North Atlantic Treaty Organization (NATO) and the Marshall Plan, with the purpose being to maintain or increase the security and prosperity of the participating countries during the Cold War and protect liberal democracy.

 Atlanticism varies in strength from region to region and from country to country based on a variety of historical and cultural factors.
-It is often considered to be particularly strong in Eastern Europe, Central Europe, Ireland and the United Kingdom (linked to the Special Relationship).
+It is often considered to be particularly strong in Eastern Europe, Central Europe, Ireland, and the United Kingdom (linked to the Special Relationship).
 Politically, it has tended to be associated most heavily and enthusiastically but not exclusively with classical liberals or the political right in Europe.
-Atlanticism often implies an affinity for U.S. political or social culture, or affinity for Europe in North America, as well as the historical bonds between the two continents.
+Atlanticism often implies an affinity for the social or political culture of the United States, or affinity for Europe in North America, as well as the historical bonds between the two continents.

 There is some tension between Atlanticism and continentalism on both sides of the Atlantic, with some people emphasising increased regional cooperation or integration over trans-Atlantic cooperation.
 The relationship between Atlanticism and North American or European integrations is complex, and they are not seen in direct opposition to one another by many commentators.
 Internationalism is the foreign policy belief combining both Atlanticism and continentalism.